Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Introducing Lionsberg.md

 No matter what other [[Responsibility]] and [[Authority]] is withdrawn from a [[Conscious Agent]] by other Conscious Agents, the Responsibility, Authority and Freedom to Govern ones Self is inalienable.

-Those who wish to reap the benefits, abundance, and joy that come from the New [[Way of Being]] within the boundaries of [[LIONSBERG]] are welcome.
+Those who wish to reap the benefits, abundance, and joy that come from the New [[Way of Being]] within the boundaries of [[Lionsberg]] are welcome.

 Those who do not want to honor and uphold the [[Lionsberg Code]] are welcome to remain outside the [[Lionsberg Boundary]].